bufbuild-ru/docs/docs/migration-guides/migrate-remote-generation-alpha/index.md

 # Migrate from remote generation alpha

+::: tip Note
-::: tip The remote generation alpha was deprecated as of April 30, 2023.
+The remote generation alpha was deprecated as of April 30, 2023.
 Please migrate to [remote plugins](../../bsr/remote-plugins/overview/) or [generated SDKs](../../bsr/generated-sdks/overview/).
 :::

 The remote generation alpha included two features: remote plugin execution (now called remote plugins), and remote code execution (now called generated SDKs).
 This document describes the changes and migration requirements for each feature.